Classic Philips and Marantz CD Player Comparison – Part 4/4

 As a transport – digital coaxial outputs into the Levinson 360S DAC

 Used as a transport, the CD80 achieves much better results, now freed from most of the blur in the bass and the overall vagueness.
 It now has more drive and much better transparency.
-Used this way the CD80 sounds ever-pleasant, never harsh or agressive and the result is a relaxing, pleasing sound.
+Used this way the CD80 sounds ever-pleasant, never harsh or aggressive and the result is a relaxing, pleasing sound.
 There’s nothing much wrong with it but the CD80 does still lack some power and drive.
 It is also somehow still just a little synthetic.
 But that is only really evident after comparing it to the CD85.

 Used as a transport, the differences become even more pronounced, the CD85 now sounding very much like the CD94MKII.
 From memory, it sounds almost identical to the CD94MKII when used as a transport.
-Dynamic, well focused, colourful, transparent, airy and with that ever-present super-fluid treble.
+Dynamic, well focused, colorful, transparent, airy and with that ever-present super-fluid treble.
 It’s that my Levinson 390S CD player is away for repairs but I think that a direct comparison still wouldn’t put the CD85 to shame.
 Sure, the integrated Levinson would beat the CD85-Levinson DAC combination but if I were to use the Levinson player as a transport the cards may well go to the CD85.

 Fast forward another month